tus/tus-resumable-upload-protocol/protocol.md

 ##### POST

 Clients MUST use a `POST` against a well known file creation URL to request the creation of a new file resource.
-The request MUST include a `Entity-Length` header unless the streams extension is used to upload a file of unknown size.
+The request MUST include an `Entity-Length` header unless the streams extension is used to upload a file of unknown size.

 Servers MUST acknowledge a successful file creation request with a `201